1 Metre 84 in Feet: Understanding Metric-Imperial Conversions

 0.037 feet * 12 inches/foot ≈ 0.444 inches

-Therefore, 1 metre 84 is approximately 6 feet and 0.44 inches.
+So, 1 metre 84 is approximately 6 feet and 0.44 inches.
 Rounding to the nearest tenth of an inch gives us 6 feet and 0.4 inches.

 Understanding the Approximation

 It's crucial to note that the conversion we performed uses an approximation.
 The exact conversion factor between meters and feet is a slightly longer decimal.
 The use of a rounded conversion factor inevitably introduces a small margin of error.
 For most practical purposes, this approximation is perfectly adequate.
-However, for applications requiring extreme precision (like aerospace engineering), a more precise conversion factor should be used.
+Still, for applications requiring extreme precision (like aerospace engineering), a more precise conversion factor should be used.

 Practical Applications and Examples